The $8 Billion Diversity Consulting Industry's ROI Problem

 The results, sorted by intervention type:

 The pattern: interventions that create accountability without triggering psychological reactance (the resistance people feel when they perceive their autonomy is threatened) work.
-Interventions designed primarily to protect the company from liability — mandatory training, complaint procedures — show no positive effect or negative effects.
+Interventions designed primarily to protect the company from liability (mandatory training, complaint procedures) show no positive effect or negative effects.
+Our DEI by the numbers piece breaks down the same dataset against EEO-1 representation outcomes by industry.

 The Dobbin/Kalev explanation for why mandatory training persists despite the evidence: it was popularized in the 1970s primarily to demonstrate to courts that companies were taking discrimination seriously.
 It was a legal defense mechanism, not a behavior change mechanism.